Medical Imaging – ‘Radiography’

 Several of our students have continued their education by attending modality schools in Ultrasound, Radiation Therapy, Magnetic Resonance Imaging, Nuclear Medicine, and Computerized Tomography.
 While many other graduates, have chosen to work in mammography, computerized tomography (CT), portable radiology and densitometry.

-At this time 2014, our current Massasoit Radiography program consists of thirteen (13) clinical health care organizations, 2 full time faculty members and 2 part-time who are graduates of the program.
+As of 2018, our current Massasoit Radiography program consists of eleven (11) clinical health care organizations, 2 full time faculty members and 1 part-time who is a graduate of the program.

-Upon graduation, students receive the Associate in Science Degree in Radiography.
-Massasoit program graduates are eligible to apply for the national certification examination administered by the American Registry of Radiologic Technologists (ARRT).
-Individuals who pass the examination are known as registered technologists, RT(R).
+Upon graduation, Radiography students receive an Associate in Science Degree certificate in Radiography.
+Massasoit Radiography program graduates are eligible to apply for the national certification examination administered by the American Registry of Radiologic Technologists (ARRT).
+Individuals who pass the examination are known as Registered Technologists in (Radiography), with the credentials of RT(R).

-Successful completion of national certification makes the graduate eligible for state licensure.
-Massasoit graduates have successfully passed the national certification examination and have found employment in various hospitals, clinics, portable companies and private physicians' offices.
+Successful completion of national certification makes the graduate eligible for National state licensure.
+Massasoit Radiography graduates have successfully passed the national certification examination and have found employment in various hospitals, clinics, portable companies, and private physicians’ offices.

-Of course, you may always contact one of the program officials at the college.
+Of course, you may always contact one of the program officials and Massasoit admissions at the college.

 Program Mission Statement